What Affects A Comic Grade?

 BROWNING: Paper that has aged to the stage between tanning and brittleness

-FOXING: Tiny orange-brown that appear on the cover and/or interior pages of a comic book that is caused by mold.
+FOXING: Tiny orange-brown that appears on the cover and/or interior pages of a comic book that is caused by mold.

 YELLOW PAGES: Most older books have this issue which is why you rarely see high grade pre-80s comics.